Albro3459/ClipboardHistory/README.md

   * you will need XCode, I'm on Version 15.3

-  * before you run anything, in XCode, you have to go to File > Packages > Resolve Package Versions
+  * before you run anything, in XCode, you have to run the following every time you switch branches, you MUST do this again. the project is dependent on the KeyboardShortcuts package:
+    * Go to File > Packages > click Reset Package Caches
+    * Go to File > Packages > click Resolve Package Versions
       * every time you switch branches, you MUST do this again. the project is dependent on the KeyboardShortcuts package
   </details>